 This conference paper studied the significance of African Americans' efforts to organize around education in New York City during the 1830s.
 There was a proliferation of black-led educational institutions in the aftermath of slavery's end in the city.
 These institutions were part of a broader effort to prove that African Americans deserved full citizenship in the State and country during the 1830s.
 What was happening in New York City was not occurring in a vacuum and the paper briefly puts what was occurring in New York City within a regional context, as well.

-Kristopher Burrell.
-“Emancipation, Elevation, and Education: Black Educational Institutions in New York City during the 1830s.”
-Hooks Institute Publications.
-October 2002.
+Burrell, Kristopher B., "Emancipation, Elevation, and Education: Black Educational Institutions in New York City during the 1830s" (2002).
+CUNY Academic Works.